 A lot of people don’t travel with an umbrella, but I swear by it.
 It’s always the rainy season somewhere in Sri Lanka, and it is also fantastic for keeping the super hot sun off you in warmer parts of the country – that’s what the locals do.
 Definitely consider an umbrella when packing for Sri Lanka.

-So that’s it folks, everything I packed for Sri Lanka, I hope this Sri Lanka packing list will help you plan your trip to this beautiful country.
+So that’s it folks, everything I packed for Sri Lanka, I hope this list will help with your packing for Sri Lanka.

 The Best Insurance for Your Sri Lanka Trip